7 Ways to Prepare your Middle Schooler for College -

 I am so grateful that this love of nature has stuck with her....
 It's in her heart.

-IT ALSO TAUGHT HER IT IS OK TO MAKE MISTAKES
+IT ALSO TAUGHT that IT IS OK TO MAKE MISTAKES

 Homeschooling taught my daughter, not only to love learning, but to know that she could make mistakes, too..........